 The closing date for stand and sponsorship applications is FRIDAY 25TH FEBRUARY 2022.

-You can download the specific exhibitor and sponsors pack and the general terms and conditions at the bottom of this page.
+You can download the specific exhibitor and sponsors pack and the general terms and conditions on the right handside of this page.

 If you have any questions please do not hesitate to contact the organiser.